Referrals

 • .status *: When a referral is created, this parameter shall be set to proposed.
 When the patient visit the destination facility and checks-in, this status is updated to arrived

-• .note: the "body" of the referral
+• .note: the clinical contents of the referral

 • .participant*: Each referral must have at least one participant, and either the type or the actor shall be further specified.
 This is a FHIR constraint.
 In our implementation, we shall use this element to specify both the source and the destination, by providing two objects with both type and actor, as explained in the section below.